kuberlab/docs/docs/Tutorials/openvino.md

 And, as a collaborative platform, you can easily share results, models, data, etc. with team members for a seamless rollout.

-For more information on how you can accelerate your AI project with kibernetika.ai, reach us at info@kibernetika.ai today!
+For more information on how you can accelerate your AI project with **Kibernetika**, reach us at info@kibernetika.ai today!